beodw/LoadAndGo/README.md

 To run the app do the following:

-- Ensure Flutter sdk version ^2.10.3, Dart version ^2.16.1 and DevTools ^2.9.2 are installed locally.
+- Ensure Flutter sdk version 3.0.5, Dart version 2.17.6 and DevTools 2.12.2 or later are installed locally.
-- Download this repo
+- Download this repo or run git clone
-- Using terminal cd into base directory of the project
-- Run flutter pub get to install the project dependencies
+- Run "flutter pub get", in the root directory of the project, to install the project dependencies
-- Run flutter run and wait for the browser window to open
+- Run "flutter run" and wait for the browser window to open or build using "flutter build web"